-Organization ProjectTide/BriefDescripdon Est. Project Cost Board Priority Wakulla County Board of County Commissioners First Responder Communication System: Replace existing aging and unrepairable first responder communication system with one that can communicate with all federal, state and local first responder agencies as well as extending the range of communication within the County, i.e., national/state forest, metal building, etc. Our County is working with other 7-counties for potential regional project - with each County submitting their own application.
-(Updated to Priority #112-3-2018) \$2 M #1 New Library: Construct a new, larger more centrally located library at the community center to meet the growing demands for new programs and provide space for participation at current and new events.
+Organization ProjectTide/BriefDescripdon Est. Project Board Cost Priority Wakulla County Board of County Commissioners First Responder Communication System: Replace existing aging and unrepairable first responder I communication system with one that can communicate with all federal, state and local first responder agencies as well as extending the range of communication within the County, i.e., national/state forest, metal building, etc. Our County is working with other 7-counties for potential regional project - with each County #1 submitting their own application.
+(Updated to Priority #112-3-2018) New Library: Construct a new, larger more centrally located library at the community center to meet the growing demands for new programs and provide space for participation at current and new events.
 The existing library will be repurposed and used for a much-needed Fire/EMS station in the Medart area, south of Crawfordville.
 A new library also has the potential to provide virtual classes not provided elsewhere in the County and could target underprivileged populations needing workforce skills.
 The County owns the property.
 Funds are needed for design, permitting, construction and furnishings.
 The Library will be designed and constructed to serve as a category 4 Risk Shelter (Pre-Disaster).
-(Revised and updated to Priority #212-3-2018) \$3.5 M #2 Medart Rec Park Improvements: Improve the parking lot, restroom and concession facilities, and sports fields of Wakulla County's only recreation park for organized outdoor youth and adult sports.
+(Revised and \$3.5 M #2 updated to Priority #212-3-2018) Medart Rec Park Improvements: Improve the parking lot, restroom and concession facilities, and sports \$2.0 M fields of Wakulla County's only recreation park for organized outdoor youth and adult sports.
 The County owns the Park.
-Funds are needed for any design, permitting and construction. \$2.0 M Realignment of County Road 61/Shell Point: The County has only two north-south bound highways from Capital Circle (Leon County) to US 98 (Wakulla County): US 319 is on the eastern side of the County and US 27 is on the western side.
+Funds are needed for any design, permitting and construction.
+V-10 111 Realignment of County Road 61/Shell Point: The County has only two north-south bound highways from Capital Circle (Leon County) to US 98 (Wakulla County): US 319 is on the eastern side of the County and US 27 is on the western side.
 High traffic on both of these highways is attributed mainly to travelers working in Tallahassee and living in Wakulla.
 Internal arterial roads off of these highways leading to residential areas become clogged at peak times creating extremely hazardous conditions.
 Additionally, these highways provide the only access to Wakulla's coast, rivers, forest, etc. creating heavy traffic conditions on weekends and holidays.
-This proposed realignment would provide a north-south bound County Road centrally located in Wakulla County and would ease congestion and increase safety conditions.
-Funds are needed for design, permitting and construction. \$2.5 M Camp Indian Springs Campground Partnership: This project proposes a partnership with Department of I Environment Protection (DEP), in the event they purchase the Camp Indian Springs Property.
-The County proposes seeking funds for the improvement of existing buildings on the Camp Indian Springs Campground property and the design, permitting and construction of a RV/Tent camp ground.
-New Rec Park- US 319: The County is in need of land to design, permit and construct a larger outdoor multi-use recreational Park on the north side of the County.
-This park has the potential to serve the region for youth and adult outdoor sports, i.e., softball tournaments, soccer tournaments, etc. Funds are needed for land acquisition, planning, design, construction and furnishings. ·
+This proposed realignment would provide a north-south bound \$2.5 M County Road centrally located in Wakulla County and would ease congestion and increase safety conditions.
+Funds are needed for design,permitting and construction.
+Camp Indian Springs Campground Partnership: This project proposes a partnership with Department of I TBD Environment Protection (DEP), in the event they purchase the Camp Indian Springs Property.
+The County proposes seeking funds for the improvement of existing buildings on the Camp Indian Springs Campground property and the design,permitting and construction of a RV/Tent camp ground.
+New Rec Park-US 319: The County is in need of land to design, permit and construct a larger outdoo I state of the county is in need of land to design, permit and construct a larger outdoo I state of the county is in need of land to design, permit and construct a larger outdoo I state of the county is in need of land to design, permit and construct a larger outdoo.

+multi-use recreational Park on the north side of the County.
+This park has the potential to serve the region for youth and adult outdoor sports,i.e.,softball tournaments, soccer tournaments,etc. Funds are needed for land acquisition, planning, design, construction and furnishings.